Modula-3: Object-oriented

-Object-oriented programming techniques may be used in Modula-3, but their use is not needed.
+Object-oriented programming techniques may be used in Modula-3, but their use is not a requirement.
 Many of the other features provided in Modula-3 (modules, generics) can usually take the place of object-orientation.

 Object support is intentionally kept to its simplest terms.
 An object type (termed a "class" in other object-oriented languages) is introduced with the OBJECT declaration, which has essentially the same syntax as a RECORD declaration, although an object type is a reference type, whereas RECORDs in Modula-3 are not (similar to structs in C).
 Exported types are usually named T by convention, and create a separate "Public" type to expose the methods and data.
 For example: